Want a taste of NEC college life?

 During the month of June, NEC Summer Programs provide high school and college students the opportunity to engage some of our NEC faculty, students and alumni in unique and exciting programs.

 This day-long workshop, led by Vanessa Mulvey, is an opportunity for performers and teachers to learn the fundamentals of Body Mapping, known for enhancing performance efficiency, reducing performance stress, and increasing each performer’s capacity for expression.
+This workshop is perfect for wind players who want to capitalize on their lung capacity, vocalists who want to free their physical form for better performance, pianists who want to reach their technical and expressive potential, and string players who want to ensure healthy playing arms.

 Body Mapping illuminates the accurate anatomical design of movement as it relates to music-making.
 Workshop topics will include: optimizing attention and the music-making senses, balance for sitting and standing, breathing, and arm and hand movement.
 Each area includes memorable strategies to integrate into practice and performance.